-Note: This table investigates how much of of a policy's (in)effectiveness at the national roll-out stage can be attributed to the site selection and endogenous effort patterns at its experimentation stage.
+Note: This table investigates how much of a policy's (in)effectiveness at the national rollout stage can be attributed to the site selection and endogenous effort patterns at its experimentation stage.
 The sample includes all non-experimentation counties in years that a former policy experiment is being rolled out as a national policy.
-In Panel A, we look at two independent variables: the policy experiment's t-stat in terms of GDP per capita, as defined in Section 4.1; and the Mahalanobis distance between experimentation and non-experimentation counties for a given policy experiment, in terms of their socio-economic conditions.
-In Panel B, we look at another two variables: for each policy experiment, we calculate the average career incentive of the party leaders of the experimentation sites, where career incentive is measured by the fitted probability of a prefectural party secretary' political promotion, as detailed in Appendix section B.1; and the Mahalanobis distance between the experimentation and non-experimentation sites in terms of political incentives.
+In Panel A, we look at the Mahalanobis distance between experimentation and non-experimentation counties for a given policy experiment, in terms of their socioeconomic conditions.
+In Panel B, we investigate Mahalanobis distance between the experimentation and non-experimentation sites in terms of political incentives, where career incentive is measured by the fitted probability of a prefectural party secretary's political promotion, as detailed in Appendix section B.1.
 The estimated covariance matrix in computing a Mahalanobis distance is fitted by the observed distribution of the data.
 Mahalanobis distances, in both panels, are standardized to mean zero and unit variance.
 Standard errors are clustered at county level.